Basic Scattergories Rules

 Adapting Scattergories Rules for Virtual Play

-To play Scattergories on Zoom, you’ll need to make a few small changes.
+In terms of how to play Scattergories on Zoom, you’ll need to make a few small adjustments to the game.

 Every player will need a mobile device or a computer with a webcam to participate in the Zoom video call.